tchlux/util/util/plot/readme.md

 Provides an extensive interface to `HTML` plotting through `plotly`.
 Simplifies the usage of *offline* python `plotly` plotting.
 Produce plots without ever interacting directly with the dictionary objects that plotly expects.
 This module currently supports 2D and 3D scatter plots with numerical axes, histograms, subplots (with varying numbers of plots in each row), animations, box-plots, and plot annotations.

+This module was designed so that the `plot.py` file can be downloaded and used standalone, rather than making it entirely it's own Python package.
+The inline documentation is extensive.

 #### [`class Plot`](plot.py#L163)

 The object that is used to store relevant data for the creation of a single data visualization.